Yutao-0718/GL-FNO/README.md

 The following figure shows the structure of GL-FNO.
 ![(a) The architecture of the global-local fourier neural operators; (b) local fourier layer; (c) tucker decomposition](https://github.com/Yutao-0718/GL-FNO/blob/main/image/GL-FNO%20structure.jpg)

+# Data Set
+All data used in the experiments are available from Hinode Science Data Centre Europe [https://sdc.uio.no/search/simulations](https://sdc.uio.no/search/simulations)